Colin Kaepernick Has a Job

 The fact that King really loves the people he represents and has—therefore—no hidden, interior need to hate the white people who oppose him has had and will, I think, continue to have the most far-reaching and unpredictable repercussions on our racial situation.

-—James Baldwin on Martin Luther King Jr, 1961
+—James Baldwin on Martin Luther King Jr., 1961

 “There’s a lot going on, intelligence-wise, between his ears, that some people just don’t seem to give him credit for.
 He was real serious about things, he wanted to be the best—it was probably always there.”